 Funding, Fees and Scholarships

-Tuition fees are set by the Academic Registry and listed on the Academic Registry site.
+Application and tuition fees are set by the Academic Registry department, please see the Academic Registry site for further information.

 The Department of Political Science generally admits six students per year to the PhD programme, and typically provides financial support in the form of tuition grants, stipends, teaching and research assistantships, along with support for postgraduate conference and research travel.
 (Fee levels may increase in future years, however the Department typically pays these fees on students' behalf).
 The Department has also offered studentships in the past through the Provost's PhD Project Awards.